smart-core-os/sc-api/docs/src/guide/README.md

 The Smart Core API isn't something you can simply install to magically get a smart building.
 It is a tool used by programmers to have the programs they write talk to each other without needing to go through the effort and pain of defining the API language itself.

 The API is defined by a set of `*.proto` files located in the `protobuf` directory of the Smart Core repository.
-To help Smart Core also maintains a number of generated libraries for languages like `Go` and `NodeJS` so you don't have to re-generate the Smart Core client and server libraries yourself.
+To help, Smart Core also maintains a number of generated libraries for languages like `Go` and `NodeJS` so you don't have to re-generate the Smart Core client and server libraries yourself.

 The API definitions are split into two main categories [Traits and Services](traits-and-services.md).
 Traits define how to talk to devices, services define everything else.